Jump to topic

 - Demonstrate ability to evaluate and investigate practice, review data and assimilate scientific evidence to improve patient care and/or the medication-use system.

-- Demonstrate leadership skills.
+- Demonstrate leadership and management skills.

 - Effectively employ appropriate preceptor roles when engaged in teaching students, pharmacy technicians or fellow health care professionals.

-- The residency’s purpose and practice environment
+- Residency’s purpose and practice environment

 - ASHP PGY-1 accreditation standards, competencies, goals and objectives